upjohnc/langgraph-with-evalution-psg/README.md

 npm run dev
 ```

+## Unit test - pytest

+In the `unit_test` branch, there is unit test file that
+programmatically checks for successful evaluations.

 ## Resources from langchain team

 The code example is from langchain and has an accompanying youtube video: